LukaThorn/ml-weight-fraction/README.md

 # ml-weight-fraction
-This project uses machine learning (Python) to optimize an algorithm that can predict the weight fraction of emerging chemicals in consumer products.
+This project uses machine learning (Python programming language) to approximate weight fractions of emerging chemicals in consumer products.

 ## Table of Contents
 * [Intro](#intro)